San Lorenzo in Panisperna: History

-A medieval house is preserved adjacent to the church; it has an exterior staircase that renders it one of the few such houses to be preserved in Rome.
+A medieval house is preserved adjacent to the church.
+It has an exterior staircase and is an example of one of the few such houses to be preserved in Rome.

 Interiors

 The church has a single nave with three chapels on each side.

 A late 16th-century fresco of the Matryrdom of St. Lawrence serves as the reredos of the high altar and was painted by Pasquale Cati, a pupil of Michelangelo.
 The crucifix of the high altar is from the 14th century.

 The south side includes a painting of St. Clare of Assisi by Antonio Nessi (1756); a ceiling fresco of the Glory of St. Lawrence by Antonio Bicchierai; the tomb of the brothers St. Crispin and St. Crispinianus, with a painting by Giovanni Francesco Romano; and a painting of the Immaculate Conception by Giuseppe Ranucci.

 The north side includes the Stigmata of St. Francis by Niccolò Lapiccola; an 18th-century crucifix of the Roman school; and the chapel of St. Bridget of Sweden, in which she was buried before her body was translated to Sweden.
 St. Bridget used to beg for alms for the poor outside the church and prayed before the crucifix by its high altar.
 Presently, a martyr named Victoria is interred underneath the altar of the chapel.
 The painting of "St. Bridget Praying before the Crucifix" is by Giuseppe Montesanti (1757).

 Under the porch of the church is a chapel containing the oven that is believed to have been that used for the martyrdom of St. Lawrence.